 4. Focus on SMART Questions

 Your social media report needs to make sure that the person reading it walks away knowing more after they have read it, and we are talking about quantifiable results.
 This means that the data presented in your report needs to be SMART: specific, measurable, achievable, relevant, and time-limited.
 Some of you probably already started to have doubts as to whether you would be able to create such a report on your own.
 Maybe you think it’s too time-consuming, but at the same time, you understand that analyzing results it’s crucial for growth or improvement.
-Don’t worry, social media analytics tool like Sotrender are here to help you.
+Don’t worry, social media analytics and moderation tool like Sotrender are here to help you.
 Keep on reading and you will learn more about what benefits social media analytics tools can bring you.

 5. Decide on the Time Frame